-A how-to guide for combining edibles & ornamentals in your garden.
+A how-to guide for combining edible plants & ornamental plants in your garden.
 We’ll view the topic from both angles: introducing edibles into your ornamental garden, and bringing ornamentals, preferentially beneficial ones, into your practical, edible garden.

 INTERESTING HISTORY FACT

-Combining edibles and ornamentals in one garden is not a new concept and has, in fact, been around for many centuries, from the Middle Ages.
-In medieval France amongst monasteries, flowering annuals, herbs, and medicinal perennials were mixed amongst vegetables and fruits.
+Combining edible plants and ornamental plants in one garden is not a new concept and has, in fact, been around for many centuries, from the Middle Ages.
+In medieval France, amongst monasteries, flowering annuals, herbs, and medicinal perennials were mixed amongst vegetables and fruits.
 The reason this was done was to allow for maximum use of space.
 This type of garden is called a ‘Potager’ and is a domestic utility garden done on a modest scale.
 The English Cottage garden is another example of this type of landscaping where informal gardening is encouraged and ornamental and edible plants are mixed.

-WHY WOULD WE WANT TO COMBINE EDIBLE AND ORNAMENTAL GARDENING?
+WHY WOULD WE WANT TO COMBINE EDIBLE plants AND ORNAMENTAL plants in a GARDEN?

 There are many reasons and pros as to why we should try our hand at combining these two types of gardening, and below are just a few of our favourite reasons.

 Companion planting is the concept of planting combinations of specific plants for their mutual benefit.
-Companion planting can be a design feature and a practical way to combat pests and diseases, as below mentioned attract pollinators and beneficial insects, and also help with nutrient uptake of plants as certain plants help others to do this.
-Companion planting is a principle used a lot when combining edibles and ornamentals.
+Moreover, companion planting can be a design feature and a practical way to combat pests and diseases, as below mentioned attract pollinators and beneficial insects, and also helps with nutrient uptake of plants as certain plants help others to do this.
+In fact, companion planting is a principle used a lot when combining edibles and ornamentals.

 Still, on the topic of symbiosis, another very big and beneficial reason to add ornamentals to an edible garden is that they tend to attract pollinators, which may lead to higher yields of fruits and fruiting vegetables.